mkudzia84/helifx/docs/README.md

 Use a servo tester or RC receiver to measure your actual PWM values and adjust accordingly.

+### Optional Modules

+Both `engine_fx` and `gun_fx` sections are optional in `config.yaml`.
+If omitted, the corresponding subsystem is disabled.
+The status display and initialization logic adapt automatically.

+### USB Auto-Detection

+The gun controller is auto-detected by VID/PID and opened over USB CDC.
+No serial port configuration is required in YAML.

 ### Sound Files

-Place your sound files in `/home/pi/helifx/assets/` directory:
+Place your sound files in `/home/pi/scalefx/assets/` directory:
 - Engine sounds should be WAV format, 44.1kHz recommended
 - Gun sounds should loop seamlessly
 - Paths support `~` expansion for home directory